Department of Biology and Mathematics

 Knowledge of science and mathematics is essential to the development of a liberally educated person.
 The student with a special interest in biology and mathematics will find a foundation for a wide variety of professional careers.
 These career opportunities are expanding rapidly in today’s increasingly technological society.

-The community of scholars that comprises the faculty of math and natural sciences is committed to excellence in teaching, learning and research.
+The community of scholars that comprises the faculty of biology and mathematics department is committed to excellence in teaching, learning and research.
 The Biology and Mathematics department faculty encourage scholarship, skeptical inquiry and the free exchange of ideas within the department and in the classroom and laboratory, and promote the application of this knowledge beyond those settings.
 The department seeks to foster these principles in every one of its students, regardless of academic background, in ways that can both be measured and defy measurement.

 All D'Youville students take some science and mathematics courses within the department.
 The department offers two bachelor’s degrees in biology and two in mathematics.
 Requirements for these programs are listed in the courses of instruction section of this catalog.
 The department offers structured minors in analytics, anatomy, bioinformatics, biology, environmental science, mathematics and natural sciences.
-The department also provides the basic science courses for many programs, including nursing, physician assistant, physical therapy, chiropractic, liberal studies in education and occupational therapy.
+The department also provides the basic science courses for many programs, including nursing, physician assistant, physical therapy, chiropractic, dietetics, exercise sports science, health analytics, health services management, public health, and occupational therapy.